yamin-shihab/study-notes/grade_8/social_studies.md

   * Humanism was sort of a fad among the wealthy people in society at the time.
 * The Classical concept that was most important to Renaissance thinkers and artists was the belief in the dignity and potential of the individual.
 They believed that people could shape their lives through their own efforts and talents.
   * Human beings can use the power of reason (thinking) to find truth for themselves.
-  * It is important for a person to have an open, curious, and questioning mind.
+  * It's important for a person to have an open, curious, and questioning mind.
   * People can achieve great things through learning.
   * Individuals should be skilled in many different areas.
 They should develop not just their minds but also their bodies and spirits.
   * These new ideas didn't actually contradict or conflict with the Christian worldview: To develop one's talents was to serve God, because God had provided you with those talents.